pmgreen/invasive_plant_management/README.md

 # Invasive Plant Management

-[QField](https://qfield.org/) app to identify and track removal of invasive plants.
+[QField](https://qfield.org/) app to identify, and to track removal of, invasive plants.

 The main layer is `clipboard` (to mimic using a clipboard in the field).
 There are two modes: